ChrisPritchard/solitaire-ebiten/design.md

 dragging is interesting. the problem is the game returns pixel coordinates for the mouse, and whether or not the user is mouse clicking or touching. in the current model, the game uses those coords and its knowledge of both card size and positions to find an appropriate card to start dragging, at which point it tracks offsets etc. but if the new model doesnt contain most of this info in the rules, then how might this work?

-- the viewmodel could hold code to transform cursor positions into possible cards. this might involve the game understanding scaling
+the viewmodel could hold code to transform cursor positions into possible cards. so how would this work?

+- the gameloop tracks pressed and cursor position
+- the game really only needs to know whether a card has been selected or not, whether its being dragged. its position on the screen is irrelevant to the rules, until it is released at which point it needs to calculate if it can be placed in the position it is over
+- the gameloop however, needs to render that image in a specific position. the viewmodel at present is what takes game rule cards and turns them into pixel coordinates
+- the viewmodel is presently a function. could it be stateful? could it track the movement of a card? in a sense, as described above, the moving of cards around the screen is not a rule concern until they are released...